ExtendRealityLtd/VRTK/README.md

 the scene `SteamVR_Unity_Toolkit/Examples/016_Controller_HapticRumble`
 which demonstrates the ability to hide a controller model and make the controller vibrate for a given length of time at a given intensity.

+Another example can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/035_Controller_OpacityAndHighlighting` which demonstrates the ability to change the opacity of a controller model and to highlight specific elements of a controller such as the buttons or even the entire controller model.

 #### Controller Events (VRTK_ControllerEvents)